 Ways in which a dealing could be registered once you have registered a caveat includes:

-- By you removing your caveat through lodging a withdrawal of caveat
+- By you removing your caveat through your lodgment of a withdrawal of caveat

 - By providing your written consent to the registration of the dealing

-- By the other party claiming an interest which is being attempted to be registered serving a lapsing notice, which would lapse and remove your caveat automatically within 21 days if you do not apply to the Supreme Court to obtain an extension for your caveat
+- By the other party serving a lapsing notice, which would lapse and remove your caveat automatically within 21 days if the caveator does not apply to the Supreme Court to obtain an extension for their caveat

 - A party obtaining an order of the Court to remove the caveat

-If you have recently exchanged contracts or plan to exchange contract for the purchase of land it is important to know your rights so that you can protect your interest.
+If you have recently exchanged contracts, or have any of the abovementioned or further unregistered interests, it is important to know your rights so that you can protect your interest.

 If you are in a situation where this could be you and your interest could be at risk, it is important to seek advice from a property lawyer.